 Open a Secured Credit Card

-Apps like Grain make it even easier to build credit, even if you prefer to use a debit card.
-It connects to your bank account, and the company’s autopay feature makes it easier to stay on top of credit card debt.
-In addition, you won’t need to get a separate card to build your credit.
-A debit card with Grain running in the background works just fine.
+Some secured credit card issuers make it even easier to build credit.
+They connect to your bank account and offer an autopay feature that makes it easier to stay on top of credit card debt.
+With these platforms, you won’t need to get a separate card to build your credit.
+Instead, you can use your debit card as usual, with the platform running in the background to help you build your credit score.
+This is a great option for individuals who prefer to use a debit card but still want to build their credit history.

 Keep Your Credit Utilization Ratio At or Below 30%

 Your credit utilization ratio measures your borrowed money against the credit limit.
-For example, if you have a $1,000 credit limit and have borrowed $300 against your credit limit, you have a 30% credit utilization ratio.
-Any percentage higher than 30% will hurt your credit score, but it’s optimal to get your credit utilization ratio below 10%.
+For example, if you have a $1,000 credit limit and have borrowed $300 against your credit limit, you have a 30 percent credit utilization ratio.
+Any percentage higher than 30 percent will hurt your credit score, but it’s optimal to get your credit utilization ratio below 10 percent.
 Paying debt on time and not overspending are two of the best ways to maintain a good credit utilization ratio.

 Get a Credit Builder Loan